 You essentially have 2 options for building the garden shed:

 Will you hire a building company to build a shed?
-They can provide you with designs and options of what they provide and come to your property to carry out the service.
+They can provide you with the designs and options of what they provide and come to your property to carry out the service.
 This can be costly, but if you need something very large or customised you can choose this option.

 The other option is opting for a DIY Garden Shed Kit.

 DIY Garden Kits are a popular and affordable choice in Australia currently.
 You can choose from a huge variety of pre-designed sheds, have it delivered and put it up with family or friends (or ask the local handyman to do it).
-These sheds are designed to the DIY market and come with easy instructions.
+These sheds are designed for the DIY market and come with easy instructions.

 STEP 3: DESIGN

 In today’s world, we are spoilt for choice for garden sheds.
 You can now buy them online and choose from a variety of sheds from steel, resin or timber.